mikemintz/deme/deme_django/docs/architecture.rst

 * **EditComment:** An EditComment is a Comment that is automatically generated whenever an agent edits an item.
 The commented item is the item that was edited, and the commented item version number is the new version that was just generated (as opposed to the previous version number).
 It defines no new fields.

-* **TrashComment:** A TrashComment is a Comment that is automatically generated whenever an agent trashes an item.
-The commented item is the item that was trashed, and the commented item version number is the latest version number at the time of the trashing.
+* **DeactivateComment:** A DeactivateComment is a Comment that is automatically generated whenever an agent deactivates an item.
+The commented item is the item that was deactivated, and the commented item version number is the latest version number at the time of the deactivation.
 It defines no new fields.

-* **UntrashComment:** An UntrashComment is a Comment that is automatically generated whenever an agent untrashes an item.
-The commented item is the item that was trashed, and the commented item version number is the latest version number at the time of the untrashing.
+* **ReactivateComment:** A ReactivateComment is a Comment that is automatically generated whenever an agent reactivates an item.
+The commented item is the item that was reactivated, and the commented item version number is the latest version number at the time of the reactivation.
 It defines no new fields.

 * **DestroyComment:** A DestroyComment is a Comment that is automatically generated whenever an agent destroys an item.
 The commented item is the item that was destroyed, and the commented item version number is the latest version number at the time of the destroying.
 It defines no new fields.

-* **AddMemberComment:** An AddMemberComment is a Comment that is automatically generated whenever an item is added to a collection (via a creation or untrashing of a Membership).
+* **AddMemberComment:** An AddMemberComment is a Comment that is automatically generated whenever an item is added to a collection (via a creation or reactivation of a Membership).
 The commented item is the collection, and the commented item version number is the latest version number at the time of the add.
 The ``membership`` field points to the new Membership.

-* **RemoveMemberComment:** A RemoveMemberComment is a Comment that is automatically generated whenever an item is removed from a collection (via a trashing of a Membership).
+* **RemoveMemberComment:** A RemoveMemberComment is a Comment that is automatically generated whenever an item is removed from a collection (via a deactivation of a Membership).
 The commented item is the collection, and the commented item version number is the latest version number at the time of the remove.
 The membership field points to the old Membership.

 * **Excerpt:** An Excerpt is an Item that refers to a portion of another Item (or an external resource, such as a webpage).
 Excerpt is meant to be abstract, so developers should always create subclasses rather than creating raw Excerpts.